silash35/SBAI-2025-2287/README.md

 This folder contains the LaTeX source files for the presentation slides and the technical article.

-The article was made, but it was **not published**, as the seminar focused solely on oral presentations without formal proceedings.

 ### 📂 `PyTorch/`

 This folder contains the code used to create and train the PIRNN using the PyTorch library.

 ### 📂 `TankSim/`

 This folder contains the code for the TankSim software, developed in Python using the Qt framework.
-It simulates the tank system and communicates with the Arduino via serial connection.
+It simulates the tank system, enables setpoint adjustments, and communicates with the Arduino via serial connection.

+## Citation

+> **Accepted for publication – awaiting proceedings**